larrytryhard/ajax-pet-adoption-starter/README.md

 # ajax-pet-adoption-starter
-This is my jquert AJAX Pet Adoption Agency Project
+This is my jquery AJAX Pet Adoption Agency Project